Skip to main content

 What happens in epilot:

-• Webhook delivers the event payload containing the customer/contract identifiers
+• Webhook delivers the payload with the request type, free-text description, and identity context

 What happens in the ERP: